The 9 Worst Foods To Eat

 Additionally, removing grains will drastically reduce phytic acids and lectins going into your system.
 This will help you extract more nutrition from your food and put less of an inflammatory strain on your gut lining.

 Remove highly processed oils and fats from conventionally raised animals.
 Replace them with healthy fats.
 This includes things like grass-fed butter, coconut oil and coconut products, olive oil, avocados, and MCT oil.
 These help stabilize blood sugar, balance hormones, and keep you full between meals.

 It is absolutely critical that you replace all conventionally raised animal products with those derived from pasture-raised animals.
 The nutritional value of any animal derived product is a direct reflection of the environment it was raised in.
 Meat and dairy from pasture-raised animals is richer in nutrients, contains more omega-3 fatty acids, and overall is better for you and the environment.

+Now you understand the worst foods to eat so be sure to avoid these.
 For a more in-depth shopping guide, click the banner below and you can get a free shopping list for the healing diet along with core principals of this powerful eating style.